 10. Serch Bythol

-The Serch Bythol is the least known Celtic symbol but it doesn’t make it useless.
-It depicts that the Celts were very serious about their relationships and you can already see that in the symbol.
-The Serch Bythol symbol features two knots that is there to depict the neverending love between two people.
+The Serch Bythol is the least known Celtic symbol but is still significant.
+It represents the Celts’ commitment to their relationships.
+The Serch Bythol symbol features two knots that depict the never-ending love between two people.

-The Carolingian Cross is a Celtic symbol that symbolizes three things: unity, balance and God.
-The symbol features four crosses on each side.
-It is very similar to the Celtic Cross symbol.
-You can have this designed on your Kilt sporran as well.
+The Carolingian Cross is a Celtic symbol that symbolizes unity, balance, and God.
+The symbol features four crosses on each side and is similar to the Celtic Cross symbol.
+It can also be designed on Kilt sporran.

-Many people think that the Shamrock is an ancient Celtic symbol but it is not.
-This beautiful little plant is often seen in the rainy season and it is believed that if you see a clover you will be lucky for the rest of the day.
+Although not an ancient Celtic symbol, the Shamrock is a popular symbol associated with Ireland.
+It is often seen in the rainy season, and it is believed that if you see a clover, you will be lucky for the rest of the day.
 It is also known as the national flower of Ireland.

 7. The Celtic Tree of Life

 The Celtic Tree of Life symbolizes imagination and intuition.
-In the symbol you can see a flourished tree with roots, which means being close with nature and its different elements.
-There are also other symbols that feature different types of trees and their meaning will also be a bit different.
+The symbol features a flourishing tree with roots, which means being close to nature and its different elements.
+There are also other symbols that feature different types of trees, and their meanings will be slightly different.

 6. The Irish Harp

-The Irish Harp is not a Celtic symbol but is the national emblem of Ireland.
-This symbol represents the immortality of the soul and is still very popular among the Irish people.
-You can also find the Irish Harp on the Euro coins as well as on Guinness bottles and cans.
+The Irish Harp is the national emblem of Ireland and represents the immortality of the soul.
+It is still very popular among the Irish people and can be found on the Euro coins, as well as on Guinness bottles and cans.

 5. The Celtic Cross

-The Celtic Cross is the most well-known Celtic symbol in Ireland and can easily be located around the Emerald Isle.
+The Celtic Cross is the most well-known Celtic symbol in Ireland and can be found around the Emerald Isle.
 The simplest meaning of this symbol is light or energy.
 The symbol features a cross with a ring in the back that symbolizes light.

 4. The Triskelion

-The Triskelion symbol is also known as Triskele and it is one of the oldest Celtic symbols.
-This symbol depicts the Celtic belief and it also says that everything crucial comes in threes.
-It has clockwise spiral shapes that you can also find in old Celtic art.
+This symbol is one of the oldest Celtic symbols and is also known as Triskele.
+It represents the Celtic belief that everything crucial comes in threes.
+It has clockwise spiral shapes that can also be found in old Celtic art.

 3. The Trinity Knot

-The Trinity Knot is often referred to as Triquetra and this symbol features a triangle shape made with a continous line and there’s a circle shape in the middle.
-The symbol means eternal love and spiritual connection with the Christian religion.
-It is also known as the oldest Celtic symbol for spirituality.
+Also known as Triquetra, this symbol features a triangle shape made with a continuous line and a circle shape in the middle.
+It represents eternal love and spiritual connection with the Christian religion.
+It is the oldest Celtic symbol for spirituality.

 2. The Ailm

-Robert Burns was born on January 25, 1759 in Ayrshire, Scotland.
-He is known as the national poet of Scotland and he wrote poems and songs in both Scottish and English language.
+Robert Burns was born on January 25, 1759, in Ayrshire, Scotland.
+He is known as the national poet of Scotland and wrote poems and songs in both Scottish and English languages.
 He was very vocal and rebellious against strict religion.
-Both his father and mother were farmers and they lived in the north-east region …
+Both his father and mother were farmers, and they lived in the northeast region of …

 Top 10 Famous Celtic Symbols & Their Meaning